 Hogarth's Pest Control specializes in all types of industries, residential and commercial.

-A major concern with skunks is not only the odor, but that they are primary carriers of rabies and are vectors for spreading the virus.
-Once a skunk has burrowed under a deck, shed, or other area, they will return to the same den every year unless properly excluded by a professional.
+A significant concern with skunks is not only the odor but that they are primary carriers of rabies and are vectors for spreading the virus.
+Once a skunk has burrowed under a deck, shed, or other areas, they will return to the same den every year unless excluded adequately by a professional.
 Skunks will also dig holes in lawns and gardens when searching for grubs in the soil.
-Customer will often find stamping marks and dug up grass in their yards from skunks grubbing around the property.
+Customers will often find stamping marks and dug up grass in their yards from skunks grubbing around the property.

 Why Skunks Spray

-Skunks can spray for a multitude of reasons but the main reason being self defense.
-Typically before a skunk sprays it will warn the intruder by pounding on the ground with its front feet or by leaking a small amount of fluid to remind the intruder of its smell.
+Skunks can spray for a multitude of reasons, but the main reason being self-defense.
+Typically before a skunk sprays, it will warn the intruder by pounding on the ground with its front feet or by leaking a small amount of fluid to remind the intruder of its smell.
 Skunks will spray without hesitation if they have been extremely frightened by a loud noise or a dog barking, which can lead to a very unpleasant experience.
-The skunks essence, which is a yellow creamy substance that is sometimes called mercaptan, can burn eyes and make other animals reconsider eating them.
-Typically if a skunk sprays it essence due to a dog or another animal it will move on from the area that is was occupying.
-Skunks are actually very clean animals, and much like a cat they clean themselves daily.
+The skunk’s essence, which is a creamy yellow substance that is sometimes called mercaptan, can burn eyes and make other animals reconsider eating them.
+Typically if a skunk sprays its essence due to a dog or another animal, it will move on from the area that it was occupying.
+Skunks are spotless animals, and much like a cat, they clean themselves daily.